 Believe it or not, this happens pretty often, and sometimes people might also forget the purchases they’ve made after a long night of drinking.
 What the bank will do in these scenarios is ask you to fill in a dispute form (get them to email it to you or download from their website), and depending on your case (if it’s a genuine fraud case), reverse the charges made on your credit card.
 It’s fine if it’s an honest mistake, but if it’s done intentionally, it’ll definitely earn you either a massive fine or jail time.

 Having a credit card can be fun, but it’s also a big responsibility.
 Be sure to use your credit card wisely – both on your expenditure and your personal usage.
 Always make the effort to be in the know on all things credit card-related by reading our articles and guides to the best ways to save and utilise your plastic.

-Have you experienced any of the maybe-fraud scenarios listed on the article?
+Have you experience any of the maybe-fraud scenarios listed on article?
 Share your thoughts and ideas with us in the comment section below!

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.

 Stay tuned for what’s to come next in the personal finance world